2024-databases-bereacollege/project-milestones/README.md

 ## Business Rules (both data and non-data)

-A NEIGHBOR is registered by a VOLUNTEER on the VISIT RECORD only once on their second visit to UP, whereas the RECORD registers optional one NEIGHBOR by at least one VOLUNTEER.
+A NEIGHBOR is registered by a VOLUNTEER on the VISIT RECORD only once on their second visit to UP, whereas the RECORD registers only one NEIGHBOR by at least one VOLUNTEER.

-A NEIGHBOR can receive one VISIT SERVICE registration per action registered many times on the VISIT RECORD, and a VISIT SERVICE can be received by optional one NEIGHBOR registred optionally on the VISIT RECORD.
+A VISIT SERVICE can be part of only one VISIT RECORD, and a VISIT RECORD can be part of many VISIT SERVICE.

-A NEIGHBOR follows guidelines on the usage of INVENTORY items.
-The NEIGHBOR can acquire optional many items from the INVENTORY, whereas the INVENTORY may have a NEIGHBOR acquiring items optionally many times.
+A VISIT SERVICE uses only one SERVICE, whereas a SERVICE is used in at least one VISIT SERVICE.

+A SERVICE PROVIDER provides at least one SERVICE, whereas a SERVICE can be provided by at least one SERVICE PROVIDER.

+The INVENTORY is controled by at least one VOLUNTEER, whereas a VOLUNTEER controls optional many INVENTORY items.

+The INVENTORY is updated by at least one INVENTORY USAGE form, whereas an INVENTORY USAGE log updates at least one INVENTORY item.

+The VISIT RECORD catalogs at least one INVENTORY USAGE, whereas an INVENTORY USAGE is cataloged by only one VISIT RECORD.

 An VOLUNTEER has access to many VISIT RECORD data, whereas the VISIT RECORD can be accessed by many VOLUNTEERS with access.

 Using the VISIT SERVICE, a VOLUNTEER can start a process to assist the NEIGHBOR in receiving many VISIT SERVICE.

-A VISIT SERVICE is provided by optional one PARTNER ORGANIZATION, whereas a PARTNER ORGANIZATION can provide at least one SERVICE.
+A VISIT SERVICE is provided by one SERVICE PROVIDER , whereas a SERVICE PROVIDER can provide at least one SERVICE.
 The SERVICE is then tracked on the NEIGHBOR’s record and followed up as necessary by at least one UP ADMINISTRATOR.

 ## Entity Names and Definitions